phamthanhsang-cs/SOC-in-my-Pocket/installation-notes/soar/shuffle.md

 I think Shuffle Insllation is pretty easy to understand and straighforward, so many installation method are there such as via docker, kubenetes,...

-### Docker - *nix
+### Default Setup
-The Docker setup is the default setup, and is ran with docker compose.
-This is [NOT a scalable build](https://shuffler.io/docs/configuration#production-readiness) without changes.
+Since i want to simplify the installation process, i go with default installation, not scalable build but easy to follow and enough for my project

-1. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed, and that you have a minimum of **2Gb of RAM** available.
+1. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed
 2. Download Shuffle
 ```bash
 git clone https://github.com/Shuffle/Shuffle